Andrejairam/Maynard/radxa-os/DevDiary.md

 I am now stuck at trying to get past this screen from the information  before there is aline that references the check rootdelay= (did the system wait long enough)
 Since I dont have a linux system i tried to use my windows system to open the SD card and modify the files but this is also a new problem as I am no longer able to detect the SD card on my windows machine.
 This may be from the armbian flash.
 I will try on my macbook later when i find the usb c to usb a converter.

+**7/24/2025**
+I'm in.
+Yesterday was long between studyin for GRE, applyingn to jobs that I will probably not even be interviewed for and working on this.
+I narrowed down the problem to not having a single line in the armbianenv.txt file which was rootdelay=10.
+Yes that one line disabled me from running on the Zero.
+In order to do this I needed to download Ubuntu and have it booted off of one of my computers.
+Easy enough until in my haste I decided to make a Surface Go tablet my Linux computer.
+Appearently, its difficult to boot any usb on surface products.
+After trial and error I was able  to use the recovery boot options to force a restart and then force the computer to boot into Ubuntu.
+The SD card reader wasnt working on the tablet but I was lucky Surface Gos have a micro sd card slot under the kick stand.
+Once booted, I used the search function and found the armbianenv.txt and added "rootdelay=10" on the 5th line of the txt file.
+Swapped it over to the Radxa and managed to run it!
+I will need to update the files here to reflect not using the radxa-os and bonus, the fucking wifi works.

+Going to hammer out a few more things before I go work out.